How Big is a Kilobyte?

 These days a computer’s hard drive is typically measured in terms of gigabytes or possibly even terabytes.
 So how many Word files, jpeg photos, mp3 songs and movies could be stored on your hard drive?

 If your hard drive’s storage capacity is 100 GB then you could have room for the following.
 Let’s assume that Mac OS X requires about 5 GB of storage space and that your applications (Word, Safari, iPhoto, etc) take another 20 GB then that leaves us with 75 GB to store our own files.
 Again, let me use some gross estimates and generalizations.
-This’ll let you see some rough comparisons and see that photos and music files take up a lot more space then individual Word files or a typical email message.
+This will let you see some rough comparisons and that photos and music files take up a lot more space than individual Word files or a typical email message.

 5,000 photos could use 10 GB